vicsstar/weather-monitor/readme.md

 Run the application with this command: `sbt run`
 Run tests using the command: `sbt test`

+You can also run the application by opening it as an SBT project in IntelliJ IDEA.

 ### Here are the steps the application takes in achieving weather forecast monitoring:

 - Pulls temperature data from the weather API for 5-day forecasts.